Scroll and Tablet Blog

 HADES: You know what, maybe sealing your mouth shut with gypsum isn’t such a bad idea.

-To learn more about how important burial rites were to the ancient Greeks and Romans—and why that makes it so, so weird that we put casts of their corpses on display in Pompeii—enroll in our 1-credit “appetizer” course CLAS-B 312 Plague, Disasters and Death in the Ancient World, coming in the first-third of Fall 2023 with no pre-reqs!
-Or to learn more about what the Romans were doing all the way up in northern England, and how they got an African emperor out of it, sign up for CLAS-C 387 Roman History, also coming up Fall 2023 with no pre-reqs.
+To learn more about how important burial rites were to the ancient Greeks and Romans—and why that makes it so, so weird that we put casts of their corpses on display in Pompeii—enroll in our 1-credit “appetizer” course CLAS-B 312 Plague, Disasters and Death in the Ancient World, coming in Fall 2026 with no pre-reqs!
+Or to learn more about what the Romans were doing all the way up in northern England, and how they got an African emperor out of it, sign up for CLAS-C 387 Roman History, coming up Fall 2025 with no pre-reqs.
 While you’re waiting, make sure to check back for more adventures of Hades and Persephone.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!